ryanboldi/pushgp-art/README.md

 The push implementation that was used in this project was written in Clojure, a Lisp dialect and can be found here: https://github.com/lspector/propeller.

+For this project, 3 new instructions were added to the propeller library.
+Namely, sigmoid, gaussian and mod(0.5, x).
+Adding these functions helped promote more symmetry and ragged periodicity.

 <h1 align=center> Compositional Pattern Producing Networks (CPPNs) </h1>

 ### What?